Learning H-Infinity Locomotion Control: Preliminaries

-Classic $H_{\infty}$ control~\cite{zhou1998essentials} deals with a system involved with disturbance as shown in Fig.~\ref{fig:h_inf}, where $G$ is the plant, $K$ is the controller, $u$ is the control input, $y$ is the measurement available to the controller, $w$ is an unknown disturbance, and $z$ is the error output which is expected to be minimized.
+Classic $H_{\infty}$ control~\cite{zhou1998essentials} deals with a system involved with disturbance, where we denote $G$ as the plant, $K$ as the controller, $u$ as the control input, $y$ as the measurement available to the controller, $w$ as an unknown disturbance, and $z$ as the error output which is expected to be minimized.
 In general, we wish the controller to stabilize the closed-loop system based on a model of the plant $G$.
-The goal of $H_{\infty}$ control is to design a controller $K$ that minimize the error $z$ while minimizing the $H_{\infty}$ norm of the closed-loop transfer function $T_{zw}$ from the disturbance $w$ to the error $z$:
+The goal of $H_{\infty}$ control is to design a controller $K$ that minimizes the error $z$ while minimizing the $H_{\infty}$ norm of the closed-loop transfer function $T_{zw}$ from the disturbance $w$ to the error $z$: